 Statement of Nondiscrimination

-The Graduate School and University Center is an equal opportunity and affirmative action institution and does not discriminate on the basis of age, sex, sexual orientation, alienage or citizenship, religion, race, color, national or ethnic origin, disability, or veteran or marital status in its student admissions, employment, access to programs, and administration of educational policies.
+The Graduate School and University Center is an equal opportunity institution and does not discriminate on the basis of age, sex, sexual orientation, alienage or citizenship, religion, race, color, national or ethnic origin, disability, or veteran or marital status in its student admissions, employment, access to programs, and administration of educational policies.
 In accordance with the requirements of Title IX of the Education Amendment Act of 1972 and the implementing federal regulations, The Graduate School and University Center maintains a policy of nondiscrimination on the basis of gender in the operation of its educational programs and activities.
 Inquiries concerning Title IX may be directed to the Vice President for Student Affairs.
 The GSUC does not discriminate on the basis of disability in the admission or retention of students or the employment of faculty and staff.